 If this Agreement is terminated or expires, the Operator must give the Commonwealth and its nominee access to all of its Accounts and Records which are necessary for the carrying out of the Operator's obligations under this Agreement and must ensure that each Key Subcontractor does likewise in relation to each of its or their Accounts and Records.

-The Operator must retain and must procure that each Key Subcontractor retains all Accounts and Records relating to this Agreement for a period of seven years after termination or expiration of this Agreement or such longer period as may be required by Law.
+The Operator must retain all Accounts and Records relating to the work and services undertaken pursuant to this Agreement for a period of seven years after termination or expiration of this Agreement or such longer period as may be required by Law.
+The Operator must procure that each Key Subcontractor retains all its Accounts and Records related to the work and services undertaken pursuant to this Agreement during:

+the Construction Period for a period of seven years after the earlier of termination of that Key Subcontract and COD; and

+the Operations Period for a period of seven years after termination or expiration of this Agreement or such longer period as may be required by Law.

-This clause 37.1 applies for the Term and for a period of seven years from the termination or expiry of this Agreement.
+This clause 31.1 applies for the Term and for a period of seven years from the termination or expiry of this Agreement.